Frequently Asked Questions

 All master's students enter the program under the Director of Master's Studies in their departments.
 If they decide to pursue a research track, the research adviser of that lab generally becomes their adviser.

-How do I match my interests with the research and curriculum within a Duke graduate program?
+How do I match my interests with BME research and curriculum?

 Why not sign up to receive Duke Engineering Now, our free email newsletter?

 We enjoy talking to prospective students.
-Email or call the Director of Graduate Studies (DGS) of the department in which you are interested.
-The DGS will be happy to talk to you, answer your questions and suggest additional sources of information.
+Email the BME Director of Graduate Studies for Master Programs (DMS).
+The DMS will be happy to answer your questions and suggest additional sources of information.

 How long does it take to complete a master's degree at Duke?